lgodoys/content/Packs/ChainAbuse/Integrations/ChainAbuse/README.md

-BitcoinAbuse.com is a public database of bitcoin addresses used by hackers and criminals.
+ChainAbuse.com is a public database of crypto chains addresses used by hackers and criminals.
-Supported Cortex XSOAR versions: 5.5.0 and later.
+Supported Cortex XSOAR versions: 6.14.0 and later.

 ## Get Your API Key